Gardner Museum Heist —Blog

 saved by the Internet Archive on September 25, 2014.

 I don’t know if I will ever write a screenplay about the strange experience I had in August of 2014, with two former members of the Boston Globe Spotlight Team, but I have the title all picked out.
 I’m going to call it “Gaslight.”
-But as I have come to understand, to borrow a Stephen Kurkjian trope, when it comes to the Gardner heist investigation, gaslight is mostly the only light there is.
-You either navigate your way through this sometimes blinding, mostly gloomy netherworld, to sift through the wreckage made of reality, for a few slender strands of historical fact, with which you can pull your way forward, or you can allow yourself to be overwhelmed, and let the liars win.
+But as I have come to understand, to borrow a Stephen Kurkjian trope, that when it comes to the Gardner heist investigation, gaslight is mostly the only light there is.
+You either navigate your way through this sometimes blinding, mostly gloomy netherworld, to sift through the wreckage made of reality for a few slender strands of historical fact with which you can pull your way forward, or you can allow yourself to be overwhelmed, and let the liars win.

 This was not my first close encounter of the weird kind, inside the Gardner heist defactualized zone, the existence of which points to there being more, much more going on with this case than an investigation into just some "burglars, who would have just as easily stolen a car or somebody's TV, and didn't know what they were doing," as is claimed by the FBI's now retired lead investigator on the case, Geoff Kelly.